dsofe/lit_notes/repo/review-employer-firms-2023.md

 ### Select findings on firms by gender and race/ethnicity of owners:

+&#10148; **Immigrant ownership data.**

+&rarr; *Pctg. of firms majority-owned by immigrants:*
+  - by race/ethnicity
+    - Asian-owned, 49%
+    - Hispanic-owned, 38%
+    - Black-owned, 26%
+    - American Indian or Alaskan Native-owned, 14%
+    - White-owned, 11%
+  - by gender
+    - Men-owned, 19%
+    - Women-owned, 18%
+    - Equally-owned, 8%

-&rarr; **Black-owned and women-owned firms were the most likely to rely on funds from the owner's/owners' personal savings, friends, or family in the past 5 years.**
+&#10148; **Black-owned and women-owned firms were the most likely to rely on funds from the owner's/owners' personal savings, friends, or family in the past 5 years.**

 &rarr; *Pctg. of firms relying on personal savings or funds from friends and family:*
   - Race/ethnicity